gyselroth/php-task-scheduler/UPGRADE.md

 v3 requires the php pcntl dependency to handle forks.
 PHP must be compiled via (` --enable-pcntl`) which should be the case in most distributed php packages.
 If your app runs on docker, you may easly add `docker-php-ext-install pcntl` to your php Dockerfile.

+### Run once (cron)

+If you did use TaskScheduler\Queue::processOnce before, this wont be possible anymore.
+There is no support for running jobs once anymore (via cron for example).
+You will likely need to migrate to TaskScheduler\Queue::process which acts as a daemon.

 ### Worker factory